prediqtiv/prediqtiv.github.io/trades-get/README.md

 Soon

+* 2017-05-04 ~ Verify number of symbols' data that has arrived at GitHub
+* 2017-05-04 ~ If any files not sent to GitHub, send only missing files
 * 2017-05-03 ~ Add top row to triggers indicating test run
 * 2017-05-03 ~ Delete test run triggers
 * 2017-04-29 ~ Add way of getting several previous days - repair after an error